Aliases for CHRNB3 Gene

 GeneCards Summary for CHRNB3 Gene

 CHRNB3 (Cholinergic Receptor Nicotinic Beta 3 Subunit) is a Protein Coding gene.
-Diseases associated with CHRNB3 include Duane Retraction Syndrome and Cannabis Abuse.
-Among its related pathways are Activation of Nicotinic Acetylcholine Receptors and Nanog in Mammalian ESC Pluripotency.
+Diseases associated with CHRNB3 include Duane Retraction Syndrome and Autosomal Dominant Nocturnal Frontal Lobe Epilepsy.
+Among its related pathways are Nanog in Mammalian ESC Pluripotency and Acetylcholine Binding And Downstream Events.
 GO annotations related to this gene include drug binding.
 An important paralog of this gene is CHRNA5.

 UniProtKB/Swiss-Prot for CHRNB3 Gene